mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 ---------------
 We begin with some extensions to our basic binary operators of arithmetic and boolean algebra.
 The structure of these definitions is similar to that of our early definitions of arithmetic, an iterative process on a base value; however, in this case the conditions and multitude of application are determined by a provided list.

-All of the following forms, which we will refer to as *Reductive Forms* are dependent on either `fold`. `fold` provides the generic versatile power to combine a list in an arbitrary way; hence you will see a variety of operations used in folding, so you may want to think back to the examples of the nested operator.
+All of the following forms, which we will refer to as *Reductive Forms* are dependent on `fold`. `fold` provides the generic versatile power to combine a list in an arbitrary way; hence you will see a variety of operations used in folding, so you may want to think back to the examples of the nested operator.

 We begin with some definitions of arithmetic and boolean manipulations.
 The definitions of these forms are intuitive, each with an infix operator which fits the role very intuitively.